-(1) Representatives shall conduct ombudsman services in a manner that protects the identity of the consumer, complainant, or individual providing information about a complaint, unless the consumer, complainant, or individual providing information about a complaint has provided consent to reveal their identity.
-Consent may be given:
+- (1) Representatives shall conduct ombudsman services in a manner that protects the identity of the consumer, complainant, or individual providing information about a complaint, unless the consumer, complainant, or individual providing information about a complaint has provided consent to reveal their identity.
+Consent may be given in the following ways: - (a) In writing or email by the complainant, for the complainant, or by the consumer, for the consumer.
+Representatives shall use a written consent form provided by the SLTCO.

-- (a) In writing or email by the complainant, for the complainant, or by the consumer, for the consumer.
-Representatives shall use a written consent form provided by the SLTCO. - (b) Verbally, when the urgency of the complaint makes receiving written consent before an investigation impracticable.
-Verbal consent shall be documented in the case record. - (2) When the complainant or consumer is unable to give consent due to diminished capacity or death, consent may be given:
+- (b) Verbally, when the urgency of the complaint makes receiving written consent before an investigation impracticable.
+Representatives shall indicate verbal consent in the case record. - (2) When the complainant or consumer is unable to give consent due to diminished capacity or death, consent may be given in the following ways: